Welcome to today's edition of the Rush 24-7 podcast.

 It completely justifies their view of the West as weak, decadent, and completely unwilling to defend itself.

-Those who react to kidnappings and beheadings, to massacres of people of other faiths, and to eruptions of collective hysteria with a call for cultural dialogue, don't deserve any better.
+Those who react to kidnappings and beheadings, to massacres of people of other faiths, and to eruptions of collective hysteria with a call for cultural dialogue don't deserve any better.

 It justifies their view of us as weak, decadent, and completely unwilling to defend ourselves.

-So from Nancy Pelosi and Jack Murpha on down to Chuck Hagel and whoever else, as General Petraeus said, the people at Witha with whom we are at war look at resolutions like this and appearances like Senator Hagel's, and they laugh and they rub their hands together in glee because they realize what it represents is we don't have the guts anymore or the fortitude to defend ourselves.
+So from Nancy Pelosi and Jack Murthy on down to Chuck Hagel and whoever else, as General Petraeus said, the people with whom we are at war look at resolutions like this and appearances like Senator Hagel's, and they laugh and they rub their hands together in glee because they realize what it represents is we don't have the guts anymore or the fortitude to defend ourselves.

 Instead, we have the Iraq surrender group, which suggests talking to these people.